 - FODMAPs are types of carbohydrate (sugars) found in a wide variety of foods, which some people find difficult to digest and absorb in their small intestine.

-- Symptoms of not being able to absorb FODMAPs include bloating, constipation, gas and pain – common symptoms of irritable bowel syndrome (IBS).
+- Symptoms of not being able to absorb FODMAPs include diarrhoea, bloating, constipation, gas and stomach pain – common symptoms of irritable bowel syndrome (IBS).

-- A low FODMAP diet is a temporary diet that restricts high FODMAP foods to identify trigger foods.
+- A low FODMAP diet restricts high FODMAP foods to help you identify trigger foods.
 It shouldn’t be followed long-term.

-- Always get advice from a dietitian with experience in the low FODMAP diet before removing any foods to ensure you have a plan tailored to you.
+- It's helpful to see a dietitian with experience in the low FODMAP diet before removing any foods to ensure you have a plan tailored to you.

 FODMAPs are types of carbohydrate (sugar), which some people find difficult to digest and absorb in the small intestine.